How to Write a Poetry Analysis Essay: Writing Poetry Analysis

 - Genre: What type of poem are you dealing with?
 Is it an epic (voluminous literary work dedicated to a heroic subject)?
 Is it a sonnet (a brief poem, which usually consists of fourteen lines)?
 Is it a satire or perhaps a lyric?
 Is it associated with some particular literary movement such as Modernism or Romanticism?
-This area may require some research so that you can distinguish specific genres and movements.
+This area may require some research so that you can distinguish specific genres and directions.

-- Verification: Writing poetry analysis involves examining the poem’s rhyme and meter.
+- Verification: How to do a poem analysis essay?
+Writing poetry analysis involves examining the poem’s rhyme and meter.
 Can you spot an identifiable rhyme scheme?
 Is there a fixed number of syllables in each particular line?
-The most common meter, in case of English poetry, is iambic pentameter, which each has five feet of two syllables in each of which prominently stressed syllable follows unstressed one.
+In the case of English poetry, the most common meter is iambic pentameter, in which each has five feet of two syllables in each of which prominently stressed syllable follows unstressed one.
 You can learn more about meter and rhyme on the Internet or get acquainted with some YouTube videos on the topic, of which there are plenty.
 In addition, techniques such as caesura (a pause in the middle of a line) and enjambment (continuing a grammatical sentence or clause from one line to the next) are highly relevant.

-- Simile: comparison between two unlike things using “like” or “as”;
+- Simile: Comparison between two unlike things using “like” or “as”;

-- Synecdoche: a stylistic trick in which a part is made for representing the whole or vice versa;
+- Synecdoche: A stylistic trick in which a part is made for representing the whole or vice versa;

-- Litotes: ironic understatement where an affirmative is expressed by negative of its contrary;
+- Litotes: Ironic understatement where an affirmative is expressed by negative of its contrary;

 Selecting Proper Poetry Analysis Essay Topic

-Poem Analysis Essay Outline
+How to Write a Poem Analysis Essay: Poem Analysis Essay Outline

 The final Roman numeral is to appear before the word “Conclusion.”
 Next, you should present your summarized viewpoint.

-Faced With A Poem Analysis Task?
+Faced With Poetry Analysis Essays?